schme/schme.github.io/about.md

 sitemap:
     priority: 0.7
-    lastmod: 2019-03-13
+    lastmod: 2021-05-07
     changefreq: weekly
 ---
 ## Me
 <span class="image left"><img src="{{ "/images/about01.jpg" | absolute_url }}" alt="Picture of me" /></span>
-I'm a below 30 years old (fancy way of saying almost 30) programmer, currently working in the game industry.
+I'm a programmer, currently working in the entertainment industry, around professional media servers.
 In my life I like a mixture of technology and art.
 Luckily those are quite easy to combine.
 Games and other computer graphics related endeavours are the perfect outlet for my exploratory and creative needs.